Edhe1996/edhe.github.io/_posts/2018-08-20-mAP-in-Person-Re-ID.md

 ## Calculation
 ![mAP](/img/mAP.jpg)
 ![area](/img/area.jpg)
 Briefly, average precision (AP) is the area under the precision-recall curve.
 In person re-ID, the gap between every recall value can be calculated as `recall - old_recall = 1 / num_of_true_matches`.
-The the area is easy to get.
+Then the area is easy to get.
+Here is the Python sample code.

 ```python
 for i in range(num_of_good):